North Carolina Real Estate Exam Prep

 - Fair Housing and Ethical Practices

 - Environmental Issues and Real Estate Transactions

 - Real Estate Math

 - North Carolina Law and Practice

 Broker License Requirements

 A North Carolina Real Estate Broker License is required of individuals who want to who perform acts of real estate services in North Carolina.
-Purchasing the broker package and selecting North Carolina will provide you with national questions as well as North Carolina-specific broker questions.
+Purchasing our broker package and selecting North Carolina will provide you with national exam prep questions as well as North Carolina-specific broker practice questions.